 The truth is, these two disciplines cannot function without each other.
 A bad or good user experience will always influence customer experience in the same way.
 The user that is not happy with the product is unlikely to have positive experiences with your brand in general and vice versa.

-CX is a much broader discipline, which UX is a part of.
+As mentioned CX is a much broader discipline, which UX is a part of.
 While user experience only studies users’ interactions with the product itself, CX also includes customer journey, service, product delivery and pricing, packaging and and other factors.

 In order to maintain them both and make sure all of the parts of UX and CX are taken care of and the customers are satisfied, you’ll need to hire professionals in each of the spheres.
 These people know exactly what influences peoples’ perceptions of your product and company and how to influence them in a good way.